tpf/tprf-hugo-site/content/community-advocacy-committee.md

 Any rule promulgated under
-this section, which in the opinion of the Board's representative on the committee, is potentially harmful to TPF, shall be held in abeyance until a review by the Board.
+this section, which in the opinion of the Board's representative on the committee, is potentially harmful to TPRF, shall be held in abeyance until a review by the Board.

 ### 4. Membership